 BMI Federal Credit Union

-- A Chair for My Mother by Vera B. Williams.
-After losing their possessions in a fire, a girl, her waitress mother, and her grandmother carefully save their money to buy a comfortable new chair for their apartment.
+After losing all their possessions in a fire, a girl, her waitress mother, and her grandmother carefully save their money to buy a comfortable new chair for their apartment.
 This book teaches children the value of working together and saving for a goal.

-- Joseph Had a Little Overcoat by Simms Taback.
 This book tells the tale of Joseph, a frugal man with an overcoat that he loves very much.
-Eventually, Joseph’s overcoat starts to get worn out, but instead of throwing it away, he reuses the material make a jacket, a vest, and other items until his favorite overcoat eventually becomes a cloth button.
-This book will teach your children about the importance of frugality, and how even the most worn out items can be used again.
+Eventually, Joseph’s overcoat begins to wear, but instead of throwing it away, he reuses the material to make a new jacket, a vest, and other items until his favorite overcoat eventually becomes a cloth button.
+This book will teach your children how to appreciate and reuse items, when perhaps resources are thin.